awsdocs/aws-single-sign-on-user-guide/doc_source/mapssoattributestocdattributes.md

-# Map Attributes in AWS SSO to Attributes in Your Connected Directory<a name="mapssoattributestocdattributes"></a>
+# Map Attributes in AWS SSO to Attributes in Your AWS Managed Microsoft AD Directory<a name="mapssoattributestocdattributes"></a>

-You can use the following procedure to specify how your user attributes in AWS SSO should map to corresponding attributes in your connected directory\.
+You can use the following procedure to specify how your user attributes in AWS SSO should map to corresponding attributes in your Microsoft AD directory\.

-**To map attributes in AWS SSO to attributes in your connected directory**
+**To map attributes in AWS SSO to attributes in your directory**

 1. Open the [AWS SSO console](https://console.aws.amazon.com/singlesignon)\.